How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 Bachelor's Degree in Sports Psychology

-Of course, you need to start this process with a four-year bachelor’s degree.
-The natural choice is from one of the sports psychology undergraduate programs available out there.
+Of course, you need to start this process with a four-year bachelor's degree.
+The natural choice is one of the sports psychology undergraduate programs available.

 Master's Degree in Sports Psychology

 A master's in psychology is where you start to get more serious about in-depth sports psychology studies.
-Although these degrees typically last only two years, they are packed with advanced coursework in what makes athlete’s tick and how to tinker with their thought processes to get more out of their performance.
+Although these degrees typically last only two years, they are packed with advanced coursework on what makes athletes tick and how to tweak their thought processes to get more out of their performance.

 A sports psychology degree at the master's level will include subjects like:

-Many going into the field skip the master’s level sports psychology degree entirely, however.
-If you plan to go on to earn a doctorate to become a full-fledged clinical sport psychologist, you’ll typically earn the master’s-level sports psychology degree in the process, or at least complete a curriculum equivalent to a master’s.
-Although you can shave two years off the doctoral program by earning a master’s first, many people choose to take on all the training at once.
+Many entering the field skip the master's-level sports psychology degree entirely, however.
+Suppose you plan to go on to earn a doctorate to become a full-fledged clinical sport psychologist.
+In that case, you'll typically earn the master's-level sports psychology degree in the process, or at least complete a curriculum equivalent to a master's.
+Although you can shave two years off the doctoral program by earning a master's first, many people choose to take on all the training at once.

 Doctoral Degree in Sports Psychology